 Everybody’s a critic, especially now that it is easier than ever for customers to voice opinions online.
 However, how many of those online reviews are genuine?
 There is no doubt that in this new age run by technology, online reviews can either help or harm businesses of all types and sizes.
 Although some business owners may not believe online reviews are relevant enough to acknowledge, according to writer Myles Anderson from Brightlocal.com, the number of customers who read online reviews before visiting a business has increased from 88% in 2014 to 92% in 2015.
 Additionally, 40% of potential customers form an opinion for business after reading just 1-3 reviews (Anderson).
 It is in every business owner’s best interest to focus on earning positive remarks from the right people.
 Many popular review sites have incorporated both customer and critic reviews, and now Google is joining the party.
 Beginning August 2016, business owners can choose to embed critic reviews inside their business listing.
 Critic reviews are placed, among other essential information such as the business name, directions, hours, and phone number.
 This allows potential customers to receive all the information they need in one quick Google search.

 Why include critic reviews in your business listing?
 As mentioned earlier, online reviews have an increasingly strong influence on consumers.
 Although customer reviews are typically more appealing to the average reader, reviews published by critics continue to prove their significance and provide businesses with in-depth, reliable, and accurate critiques.

-Needless to say, online reviews are important.
-Good reviews will aid in increasing business, while the converse is equally true.
-As a business owner, it is essential to embrace online reviews, read critic suggestions, respond to customer praises and complaints, and most importantly, make necessary changes to better improve customer experience.
-Following these steps will not only raise the number of positive online reviews, but also increase business.
+Online reviews are essential.
+Good reviews will aid in increasing business, while the converse is equally valid.
+As a business owner, it is necessary to embrace online reviews, read critic suggestions, respond to customer praises and complaints, and, most importantly, make changes required to improve customer experience better.
+Following these steps will not only raise the number of positive online reviews but also increase business.